sanssushi/scala-exercises/README.md

 ## Effects

 ### In Essence, What are Effect Types like IO About?
-***And what is a side effect in computer programs in the first place?*** Every computation that isn't a pure function call is effectful, that is, every function call that cannot be memoized or, in other words, whose result cannot be stored in favor of calling the function again, e.g. `readChar()`.
+***And what is a side effect in computer programs in the first place?*** Every function that isn't pure is effectful, i.e. every function that is doing something else than just computing a value for a list of arguments and therefore cannot be memoized (that is, the results of calling the function cannot be stored in memory in favor of calling the function again, e.g. `readChar()`.)

 All real-world programs are full of effects: taking user input, writing stuff into the database, locking a shared resource, creating a timestamp, waiting for an asynchronous